-Step 1: moving a dishwasher starts with unplugging it
+Step 1: Start with unplugging it.

 To start this step, you’ll need to be able to move your dishwasher out of its spot in your cabinetry.
 Even if it looks ‘built in,’ it is likely sitting in a ‘gap’ of space between cabinets underneath your counter.

 The hard parts will be:

 - Unscrewing it from your countertop, if it is attached.

 - Figuring out how to draw it out without a lot of room on the edges to grasp it.
 The use of a dolly may really help.

 - Finding the breaker connection that gives the dishwasher power (if it’s not labelled), and turning it off (you must do this for safety before you proceed!)

 If you can drain the dishwasher before moving it out of it’s spot, that will be your best bet.
 If your dishwasher doesn’t drain completely, it may be clogged.
 Follow these steps from Wikihow to clean it out, or solve the problem otherwise.

 Now it’s time to drag out the dishwasher.
 You’ll want to prepare the floor underneath.
 You don’t want to damage flooring from dragging the heavy dishwasher.

 These videos are great tutorials on the steps below (even though it’s about replacing legs):